 Tasmania

-To date, Tasmania has been quiet on its treatment of payroll tax for medical centres.
-While the state has not released a ruling, they are part of the Harmonisation Agreement, which means any legislation is likely to be similar to other states across Australia.
-The Tasmanian payroll tax legislation includes a ‘relevant contract’ definition and similar exemptions, so we expect at some point that legislation across all states will align.
+While the state has not released a ruling, they are part of the Harmonisation Agreement, which means any legislation, if implemented, is likely to be similar to other states across Australia, as the Tasmanian payroll tax legislation includes a ‘relevant contract’ definition.
+Payroll tax does not seem to be high on the agenda for the Tasmanian Government.

 Victoria